akhilayyagari/RTL/README.md

    ![image](https://user-images.githubusercontent.com/32319498/31147244-1b121048-a83e-11e7-83e6-a3f534f62ade.png)

 # 2. Launching RTL Kernel Wizard
 The RTL Kernel Wizard can be launched with two different methods: from the SDx™ Development Environment or from the Vivado® IDE.
 The SDx Development Environment provides a more seemless experience, but IP management is limited.
-The Vivado IDE is recommended if multiple kernels are going to be generated and allows for better re-entrant workflows
+The Vivado IDE is recommended if multiple kernels are going to be generated and allows for better re-entrant workflows.
 1. Launch SDx Development Environment.
 2. Create Project (SDAccel Product Type).
 3. Click Xilinx > Create RTL Kernel....